QuentinRa/blog.quentinra.dev/tools/rst/syntax/math.md

-# Maths
+# Math

 [Go back](..#writing-rst-documents)

-You can write some maths in latex using the math directive
+You can write math in latex using the math directive

 ```rest